What is an Azure Machine Learning compute instance?

 Notebooks and Python scripts are stored in the default storage account of your workspace in Azure file share.
 These files are located under your "User files" directory.
 This storage makes it easy to share notebooks between compute instances.
 The storage account also keeps your notebooks safely preserved when you stop or delete a compute instance.

 The Azure file share account of your workspace is mounted as a drive on the compute instance.
 This drive is the default working directory for Jupyter, Jupyter Labs, RStudio, and Posit Workbench.
-This means that the notebooks and other files you create in Jupyter, JupyterLab, RStudio, or Posit are automatically stored on the file share and available to use in other compute instances as well.
+This means that the notebooks and other files you create in Jupyter, JupyterLab, VS Code for Web, RStudio, or Posit are automatically stored on the file share and available to use in other compute instances as well.

 The files in the file share are accessible from all compute instances in the same workspace.
 Any changes to these files on the compute instance will be reliably persisted back to the file share.